allanramirezgonzalez/allanramirezgonzalez.github.io/_portfolio/tui.md

 Below is a visual registry of these activities, reflecting the teamwork, fieldwork, and institutional coordination involved:

-{% include gallery caption="Galería de mi participación institucional y labor comunitaria en Ixtapaluca." %}
+{% include gallery caption="Galería: Voluntariado, Trabajo Institucional TUI y Coordinación Comunitaria en Ixtapaluca." %}